kojisekig/KEA-lucene/readme.md

 > P[yes] = Y / (Y + N) * Pt[t|yes] * Pd[d|yes]
 > P[no] = N / (Y + N) * Pt[t|no] * Pd[d|no]

 Here, portions "Y / (Y + N)" and "N / (Y + N)" are prior probabilities determined by key phrase candidates.
-If the ones with asterisks are key phrases, then the prior probabilities would become as follows.
+If the ones with asterisks in the previous sentence are key phrases, then the prior probabilities would become as follows.

 > Y / (Y + N) = 2 / 10
 > N / (Y + N) = 8 / 10